 Research

-All research done by students of the Master’s in Literary Studies will be supervised by a researcher at the Radboud Institute for Culture & History (RICH) in Nijmegen.
-The central theme of RICH research is 'Europe in a changing world'.
-Researchers from a variety of humanities disciplines collaborate in thematic groups to explore the spaces, cultural practices, beliefs, texts and ideas related to Europe in a changing world.
+All research done by students of the Master’s in Historical Studies will be supervised by a researcher at the Radboud Institute for Culture & History (RICH) in Nijmegen.
+RICH focuses on the dynamics of the interconnected world from historical, cultural, literary and artistic perspectives.
+Researchers from a variety of humanities disciplines collaborate in thematic groups to explore the cultural practices, beliefs, ideas, texts, networks, and infrastructures related to the dynamics of an interconnected world.
+As a Research Master's student, you choose to join one thematic research group and take part in its discussions, meetings, and activities.

-For additional information on the professors of the RICH Research Master's programme, take a look at their research profiles.
+For additional information on the instructors of the RICH Research Master's programme, take a look at their research profiles.

 Thematic research groups

-There are literary scholars in many of the thematic RICH groups.
+Literary scholars participate in many of the thematic RICH groups.
 Although all the groups could be of interest to you, our experience is that the following groups generate a lot of interest among the Literary Studies students:

 Memory, Materiality and Affect